brentdanley/codes/posts/text-background.md

 <img src="/images/just_stripes.png" alt="colored stripes" style="margin: 0 auto; max-width: 450px;">

 ## Final Step
-What we need to complete the affect is hide--or clip--the background image from everywhere *except* the text.
+What we need to complete the affect is to hide--or clip--the background image from everywhere *except* the text.
 We do this with the `background-clip` CSS property.

 ```css
   background-clip: text;